defvs/monsterutilities/README.md

 ## Getting started

-Packaged portable versions as well as OS-specific installers, optionally with a bundled JRE, are available from [GitHub releases](https://github.com/Xerus2000/monsterutilities/releases).
+Packaged portable versions as well as OS-specific installers are available from [GitHub releases](https://github.com/Xerus2000/monsterutilities/releases).
 For packages without a bundled JRE, the application requires [Java 8 by Oracle](https://www.java.com/download).

 Make sure to read the initial in-app guide and watch out for tooltips.